Diesel engine: Early

-On March 6, 1930, the engine received an Approved Type Certificate -- first ever for an aircraft diesel engine -- from the U.S. Department of Commerce.
+On March 6, 1930, the engine received an Approved Type Certificate—first ever for an aircraft diesel engine—from the U.S. Department of Commerce.
 However, noxious exhaust fumes, cold-start and vibration problems, engine structural failures, the death of its developer, and the industrial economic contraction of the Great Depression, combined to kill the program.

 Modern

 From then, until the late 1970s, there had not been many applications of the diesel engine in aircraft.
-In 1978, Piper Cherokee co-designer Karl H. Bergey argued that “the likelihood of a general aviation diesel in the near future is remote.”
+In 1978, Piper Cherokee co-designer Karl H. Bergey argued that "the likelihood of a general aviation diesel in the near future is remote."

 However, with the 1970s energy crisis and environmental movement, and resulting pressures for greater fuel economy, reduced carbon and lead in the atmosphere, and other issues, there was a resurgence of interest in diesel engines for aircraft.
 High-compression piston aircraft engines that run on aviation gasoline ("avgas") generally require the addition of toxic Tetraethyl lead to avgas, to avoid engine pre-ignition and detonation; but diesel engines do not require leaded fuel.
 Also, biodiesel can, theoretically, provide a net reduction in atmospheric carbon compared to avgas.
 For these reasons, the general aviation community has begun to fear the possible banning or discontinuance of leaded avgas.

 Additionally, avgas is a specialty fuel in very low (and declining) demand, compared to other fuels, and its makers are susceptible to costly aviation-crash lawsuits, reducing refiners' interest in producing it.
 Outside the United States, avgas has already become increasingly difficult to find at airports (and generally), than less-expensive, diesel-compatible fuels like Jet-A and other jet fuels.

 By the late 1990s / early 2000s, diesel engines were beginning to appear in light aircraft.
 Most notably, Frank Thielert and his Austrian engine enterprise, began developing diesel engines to replace the 100 hp - 350 hp gasoline/piston engines in common light aircraft use.
-First successful application of the Theilerts to production aircraft was in the Diamond DA42 Twin Star light twin, which exhibited exceptional fuel efficiency surpassing anything in its class, and its single-seat predecessor, the Diamond DA40 Diamond Star.
+First successful application of the Theilerts to production aircraft was in the Diamond DA42 Twin Star light twin, which exhibited exceptional fuel efficiency surpassing anything in its class, and its single-engined predecessor, the Diamond DA40 Diamond Star.

-In subsequent years, several other companies have developed aircraft diesel engines, or have begun to -- most notably Continental Aerospace Technologies which, by 2018, was reporting it had sold over 5,000 such engines worldwide.
+In subsequent years, several other companies have developed aircraft diesel engines, or have begun to—most notably Continental Aerospace Technologies which, by 2018, was reporting it had sold over 5,000 such engines worldwide.